 Mr Rob Newton,

 Education Development Specialist

 Rob graduated with a BSc (Hons) degree in Anatomy and Cell Biology before completing a Postgraduate Certificate in Secondary Education.
 Following several years of teaching biology and chemistry, he completed a Master of Science degree in Medical Diagnostics.
 Rob joined the Centre in 2005 initially working on pharmacy and dietetics development before moving on to co-ordinate a wider range of projects.
-He recently completed a PGDip in Research Methods in Education and a PGCert in Online and Distance Education.
+He also completed a PGDip in Research Methods in Education and a PGCert in Online and Distance Education.